 - For more information about UNI Graduate School, please visit https://www.grad.uni.edu

 - Please indicate that you are applying for degree status and what semester/year you plan to begin attendance.
 Applications must be on file by February 1st for full consideration for Fall admission, and by October 1 for Spring admission.

-- Apply online at http://www.grad.uni.edu/admission.
-WE ONLY TAKE FALL OR SPRING ADMISSIONS (NO SUMMER ADMISSIONS).
-Indicate that you are applying for degree status.
-This application must be on file by February 1 (for fall admission) and by October 1 (for spring admission).
-As all international students are required to fill out the International Application for Admission, and follow unique steps for their admission, please click on the following link for appropriate information: http://access.uni.edu/stdt/internat_instr.htm.
+- All international students are required to fill out the International Application for Admission, and follow unique steps for their admission.
+Please click on the following link for appropriate information: http://access.uni.edu/stdt/internat_instr.htm.

-- Once admitted, arrange for a meeting with the Director of Graduate Studies to register for courses.
+3. Once admitted, arrange for a meeting with the Director of Graduate Studies, C. Kyle Rudick, to register for courses.
 The director will assist in planning your initial graduate program.
 This meeting must occur prior to initial registration.
 Later you may be assigned a permanent advisor.
 However, only course work approved by your academic advisor and the Director of Graduate Studies may be counted toward degree credit.

 4. Application to graduate school is a large investment in your professional and personal growth.
 In recognizing this, we invite potential applicants to request a campus visit to meet current graduate students and faculty.
 The responsibility of ensuring that applications are complete rests with the applicant.
 Please contact the Graduate Program Director, C. Kyle Rudick, if you have any questions or would like to set up a campus visit.